Triangulation

 It’s challenging, dangerous, and rewarding.

-It’s challenging, because these expeditions call for initiative to show up, but also an unknown amount of resources to stay persistent.
-All seven capitals (intellectual, human, financial, institutional, physical, network, and cultural) can be hard to find.
-Celebrating what we have with a sense of abundance, attracts more of what we want.
-As different types of capital connect, staying balanced with your personal bandwidth requires attention, but when we care enough and remain realistic, we give ourselves the permission to keep building.
+It’s challenging because these expeditions call for initiative to show up but also an unknown amount of resources to stay persistent.
+All seven capitals (intellectual, human, financial, institutional, physical, network, cultural) can each be hard to find, but celebrating what we have attracts more of what we want.
+As different types of capital connect, staying balanced with your personal bandwidth requires attention.
+But when we care and remain realistic, we give ourselves the permission to keep building.

 Uncharted crusades can also be dangerous.
-This probably won’t go as planned and opportunity cost is high with endless ways to spend our time.
-Even when the odds are against us, a healthy obsession paired with a willingness to succeed or learn cultivates a potent mix of curiosity, optimism, and righteous recklessness.
+This quest will not go as anticipated and the opportunity cost is high, with endless ways to spend our time.
+Even when odds are against us, a healthy obsession paired with a willingness to succeed or learn cultivates a potent mix of curiosity, optimism, and righteous recklessness.
 Those willing to try have a huge advantage over everyone else willing to wait.

 Extra Shot